Glenn Talbot: Film

-Glenn Talbot appears in Hulk, portrayed by Josh Lucas.
+Glenn Talbot appears in Hulk (2003), portrayed by Josh Lucas.
 This version is a former military officer-turned-bio-science executive at a Defense Department contractor called Atheon.
-As with the comics counterpart, he is also a former college acquaintance of Betty Ross and serves under her father, Thaddeus.
-Talbot seeks to obtain a tissue sample from the Hulk for military supersoldier-based applications, only to be injured at Banner's house.
+He seeks to obtain a tissue sample from the Hulk for military supersoldier-based applications, only to be injured at Banner's house.
 During the Hulk's escape from Desert Base, Talbot fires a missile at the Hulk, which ricochets off of his skin, killing Talbot in the ensuing explosion.

 Video games

-Glenn Talbot appears in The Incredible Hulk, voiced by Michael Gannon.
-This version views both Banner and the Hulk as threats to mankind.
+Glenn Talbot appears as a boss in The Incredible Hulk (2008), voiced by Michael Gannon.
+This version views both Bruce Banner and the Hulk as threats to mankind.
 Later in the game, his actions against them escalate to the point where Talbot himself becomes a danger to civilian safety, with his strategies varying from attempting to launch missiles in a civilian area to destroy the Hulk to kidnapping Betty Ross and donning a nuclear-powered Hulkbuster suit to fight the Hulk directly; intending to pass off civilian casualties as the Hulk's fault once his foe has been dealt with.
-When he is defeated, Talbot activates his suit's self-destruct mechanism to kill the Hulk along with himself and the entire city.
+When he is defeated, Talbot activates his suit's self-destruct mechanism to kill the Hulk along with himself and an entire city.
 However, the Hulk throws Talbot's suit into the upper atmosphere, where it explodes safely, killing Talbot.

-Novels
+Miscellaneous

-In Peter David's 1995 novel, The Incredible Hulk: What Savage Beast, Talbot leads a new team of Hulkbusters against Bruce Banner and the Hulk.
+Glenn Talbot's nephew Major William Talbot appears in the novel The Incredible Hulk: What Savage Beast, written by Peter David.
+This version is the leader of the Hulkbusters.